MukamaJ-2/software-construction-mobile-app/README.md

   - User Interface (UI):
        Search icon (magnifying glass), Search screen with a text input field, Categories and suggestions (songs, artists, albums, playlists), Results list that updates as the user types.
   - Business logic:
-       Interprets what the user types
+      - Interprets what the user types
-       Decides how to rank results (songs first, artists, playlists) Filters and matches search terms with Spotify’s catalog
+      -  Decides how to rank results (songs first, artists, playlists)
+      -  Filters and matches search terms with Spotify’s catalog
   - Network / APIs:
-        Sends the search query to Spotify servers Receives matching results (songs, artists, albums, playlists)
+      - Sends the search query to Spotify servers
+      - Receives matching results (songs, artists, albums, playlists)
   - Data storage:
-        Temporary caching of recent searches
+     - Temporary caching of recent searches
-        Search history saved to improve recommendations
-  - Does it require Internet?
+     - Search history saved to improve recommendations Does it require Internet?: Yes.
-         Yes.
-  - If Network Slow/Unavailable:
-         Search results load slowly or not at all
-         Only previously cached results (if any) may appear User cannot discover new music
+ If Network Slow/Unavailable: Results load slowly or fail; falls back to cached searches or shows "No internet" message; local library search may work partially.

 Feature 3: Offline Downloads
 - Likely software components involved: